2024-10-28

 If you immediately re-run Testana, it will not run any tests, because nothing will have changed.

-If you touch one of your source files and re-run Testana, it will only run tests that either directly or indirectly depend on the changed file.
+If you touch one of your source files, build your project, and re-run Testana, it will only run tests that either directly or indirectly depend on the changed file.

 If you run Testana with --help it will give you a rundown of the command-line arguments it supports.